 A Word of Warning: Captcha Typing Jobs

 Captcha codes are in place to help stop spammers, and there are people who spend all day every day simply typing in these codes to make it easier for spammers to get past them.
-This has up until recently been primarily something people did overseas, but it's cropping up over here too.

 I know people need money and I understand that.